intel-hpdd/Packer-templates/centos-lustre-templates/README.md

 The kickstart templates for this project maintain this convention, but it is not mandatory for private projects, or for users who wish to create production VMs (i.e. VMs that are not being made for Vagrant).
 If this is changed, be aware that the Packer templates depend on knowing the user name and password of an account on the guest VM and will need to be modified accordingly.

-The passwords are created using the following python one-liner:
+Passwords can be created using the following python one-liner, where the password being encrypted is the first argument to the 'crypt' method (i.e. 'vagrant'):

 	python -c 'import crypt; \
 	  print(crypt.crypt("vagrant",salt=crypt.METHOD_SHA512))'

 ## A Note on the Lustre Install